 Here come the unprofessional comments and offers from businesses.
 Dear lord.

-Forget that I write heartfelt captions, have a business email listed on IG, and I also have a micro influencing policy here.
+Forget that I write heartfelt captions, have a business email listed on IG, and I also have a micro influencing policy on my site.
 Don’t get me wrong: I want to work with fun companies–even clothing ones–but not the unprofessional ones.

 I also understand my limitations: I am not the ‘perfect’ influencer.
 I theme content on most occasions, my pictures are fun vs professional, and quite frankly, I want a more realistic account for my blog.